guillaumebert/integrations-extras/neoload/README.md

 All NeoLoad performance tests events are sent to your [Datadog Events Explorer][4].
 NeoLoad sends events to the Datadog API when a performance test starts and ends.
+Set the option in the "Push Counters" configuration of the Datadog Connector in NeoLoad.
+Available since NeoLoad 9.1.

 ## Troubleshooting